qvik/swift/README.md

 ### Services

-Place your *"service"* and *"manager"* classes here.
+Place your *service* and *manager* classes here.
 Generally use a singleton instance for both *service* and *manager* classes.

-An example of an *"service*" class is a class that provides an API to an external *service*, such as a database or a remote backend.
+An example of an *service* class is a class that provides an API to an external *service*, such as a database or a remote backend.
 A *service* class must not contain any state except what is required for the service access, such as credentials.
 A *service* class must be re-entrant (threadsafe).
 Suffix your *service* class names with *Service*, eg. *RemoteService*.

 A *manager* class is something that manages a resource, for example filesystem entries or a cache. *Manager* classes may hold state, but should be re-entrant.
 Suffix your *manager* class names with *Manager*.